mrchristine/db-migration/README.md

   --users               Import all the users and groups from the logfile.
   --workspace           Import all notebooks from export dir into the
                         workspace.
+  --notebook-format {DBC,SOURCE,HTML}
-  --workspace-acls      Permissions for workspace objects to import --import-home IMPORT_HOME
+                        Choose the file format of the notebook to import (default: DBC) --workspace-acls      Permissions for workspace objects to import --import-home IMPORT_HOME
                         User workspace name to import, typically the users